interniums/prompt-forge/WARP.md

 ## Repository status

-As of 2025-12-05 this repository contains both product docs and an implemented web application.
+As of 2025-12-08 this repository contains both product docs and an implemented web application.

-- The core product/docs live at the repo root (`README.md`, `docs-product-brief.md`, `docs-architecture.md`).
+- Core docs at the root (`README.md`, `docs-product-brief.md`, `docs-architecture.md`, `docs/DATA-FLOWS.md`).
 - The Next.js app lives in `web/` and renders the PromptForge terminal under `/generate` (catch-all: `/generate/**`).
 Modals (account, preferences) are **state-driven only**—no URL routing.

 The terminal is the primary user surface; any future features (templates, history, Task Helper) should be reachable through commands typed into this surface.